dart-lang/build/builder_pkgs/mockito/NULL_SAFETY_README.md

 ```

 The method, `start`, takes a _non_-nullable int argument, and returns a
-_non_-nullable Url.
+_non_-nullable Uri.
 Under the null safety type system, it is illegal to pass
 `null` to `start`, and it is illegal for `start` (or any overriding methods in
 any sub-classes) to return `null`.
 This plays havoc with the mechanisms that
 Mockito uses to stub methods.